Stay

 The Forest of Dean was recorded as The Forest in the 'Domesday Book' (1086) and as Dene or Dean after the Old English Denu for valley.
 In medieval times it was a royal hunting forest, before becoming a source of timber for the navy's Tudor warships.
 By Victorian times it was a major site of industry, with coal mining and tramways punctuating the landscape.
 In 1924 it was transferred to the Forestry Commission and in 1938 it was designated as the first National Forest Park in England.
 Today, it is still a working forest and Forestry England manages it sympathetically and sensitively while liaising on conservation matters with the main conservation bodies.

-The forest is bound by the rivers Wye to the north and west, and the Severn to the south and east.
-Around the forest are rolling hills, farms and vineyards and many interesting villages and towns.
+The Forest of Dean is bound by the rivers Wye to the north and west, and the Severn to the south and east.
+Around the Forest are rolling hills, farms and vineyards and many interesting villages and towns.
 These ancient woodlands and its variety of wildlife hold many surprises just waiting to be discovered.

 Find Out More